gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.IO/README.md

 File.WriteAllText(fileName, "A user can now use the app without occasional 'File access denied' errors.");
 ```

+What it does is polls the file until write access is available.

 ## BitReader/BitWriter

 `BitReader` and `BitWriter` classes provided by `Gapotchenko.FX.IO` extend the functionality of conventional `BinaryReader` and `BinaryWriter` classes by inheriting from them.